dddominikk/rosaenlg/NEW_LANGUAGE.md

 -->
 # Adding a new language specification (Croatian)

-- complete the following document: example is for French (and non exhaustive)
 - always refer to reference articles written in English
 - when mentioning a rule, always:
   - define precisely the rule and all its exceptions
   - be exhaustive: long lists are not a problem
 - always give a lot of examples which will be used for regression testing
 - create examples in `packages/rosaenlg/test/test-rosaenlg/xx_XX`
-- crate an example template that showcases the linguistic mechanisms that should be implemented (even is this example is not runnable); follow the example in `example_fr_FR.adoc`
+- create an example template that showcases the linguistic mechanisms that should be implemented (even is this example is not runnable); follow the example in `example_fr_FR.adoc`
 - create a dedicated tutorial